abhinavvisen/DirectoryApplication-using-Angularjs1.0-/README.md

 # Angularjs1.0

-A Simple Form validation using angularjs1.0.
+A Simple Directory Application using angularjs1.0.